New Custom Field "Found in Version"

 Essentially, it is not just about the "Found in Version".
 If there are custom fields based on version - we need qualifiers whether the fields are open, locked or closed.

 I guess it would be too much to ask for that they will be restricted by "custom fields" of the version itself.

-#31 Updated by Dipan Mehta 10 months ago
+#31 Updated by Dipan Mehta over 6 years ago

 Well looks like the demand of this is really there with multiple issues.

 But it can be achieved: (As I noted in other issue)